 Water use is a critical input to our business, and reducing consumption in our facilities presents meaningful savings opportunities.
-Conagra Brands' 2020 Sustainability Vision includes a goal to reduce water use by 20% per pound of product produced.
-The water reduction goal has provided incentive to implement water projects to more efficiently use water while driving cost out of our operations.
 To help us realize this opportunity, the Sustainability team hosts the annual Sustainable Development Awards to recognize our top sustainability achievements and reward facility teams that implement water conservation projects.
 One of four categories included annually in Conagra Brands internal Sustainable Development Awards is Water Conservation and Wastewater Management.
-In 2020 the water projects implemented resulted in water savings of 64 million gallons.
-For example, the winning project at our Macon facility saved 9.9 million gallons of water through various projects including optimizing water pressure in an automated sanitation system.
+In 2021 the water projects implemented resulted in water savings of 95 million gallons.
+The winning project at our Irapuato facility implemented a water leak detection program, allowing the team to proactively identify and address leaks, and is expected to save 9 million gallons of water annually.

-Estimated timeframe for realization

-Current - up to 1 year
+Estimated timeframe for realization Current - up to 1 year

-Magnitude of potential financial impact
+Magnitude of potential financial impact Low